JMNugent1/war-by-country/README.md

 ### ETL

-The data was extracted from Stathead Baseball using python's BeautifulSoup library to webscrape for the specific data values mentioned above, specifically from filtering by player season & career finder for both pitchers and hitters, creating a dictionary for both.
+The data was extracted from Stathead Baseball using Python's BeautifulSoup library to webscrape for the specific data values mentioned above, specifically from filtering by player season & career finder for both pitchers and hitters, creating a dictionary for both.
 Country and birth city were both available from the webscrape but coordinates were not.
-Thus, the python geopy library was used to iterate through city and country to return coordinates.
+Thus, the Python GeoPy library was used to iterate through city and country to return coordinates.

 Links to webscraping and coordinate code: